ethteck/splat/docs/Segments.md

 **Description:**

 Data located in the ROM.
+Extracted as assembly; integer, float and string types will be attempted to be inferred by the disassembler.

 **Example:**